Before you start using your diffuser around your dog, read this guide. These are the essential oils toxic to dogs.

 Diffuser Oils Toxic To Dogs

 It’s safest to just avoid diffusing essential oils altogether if you have a dog.
-There are some essential oils that are especially toxic to dogs in a diffuser.
+Some essential oils are especially toxic to dogs in a diffuser.
 This is a comprehensive list of the oils that you need to avoid diffusing if you have pets.

 List of Essential Oils Bad For Dogs